Painting the Exceptional Colors of Costa Rica, 2015

 - All instruction & daily demos by Jan.
 Lots of time for painting and laughing and learning!
 And - you'll get a feel for Jan's home and rural Costa Rica!.
 If we decide we'd like to go off somewhere else and paint for a day - we'll just do it!

 - Double occupancy accommodations at Papa de Pâramo hotel in San Ramon - next to the San Ramon river.
-(Single occupancy cabinas available at Papa de Paramo and at Jan's place at additional cost).
+(Single occupancy cabinas available at Papa de Paramo and at Jan's place at additional fee of $100).

 - All breakfasts and lunches (except one lunch) at Papas de Pâramo restaurant plus lunch meal on the way and light dinner at Jan's home upon arrival.
 Participants can plan to visit local restaurants for dinner or dine in the wonderful restaurant at Papas.
 No drinks included except coffee, tea and water but plenty available.
 You'll love Costa Rican food!
 And you might want to try a few batidos - fresh fruit juice blended with ice or milk!